Shopping Cart

 e.g.: Melaleuca Alternifolia (Tea Tree) Leaf Oil, Melaleuca Alternifolia Leaf Extract, Kunzea Ericoides (Kanuka) Oil, Kunzea Ericoides Leaf Extract

 Tea tree oil contains drying alcohol and essential oils.
-It can exacerbate inflammation and damage the skin barrier.
-Kanuka oil is similar to tea tree oil and therefore also does not occur naturally in our region.
+It can exacerbate inflammation and attack the skin barrier.
+Kanuka oil is similar to tea tree oil and is therefore also not used by us.

 Sharp-edged exfoliating particles